 And just for context: I've been in digital marketing since 1993, the very beginnings of the web.
 And yet, this is only the second review I've ever left.
 I'm conscientious about what I say and where, about a brand.
 I really just want this entity to realize that policies and data management ways/means are great, but not if they aren't working in a win-win.
 You can't parasite off the little guy.

-Hopeful I won't be penalized for my truths.
+Hopefully I won't be penalized for my truths.
 If they fix it all and stop hurting us more than they are helping, I will definitely come back and update this.
 It's on you, Houzz.
 It's all on you.
 Prove this wrong.

-The problem here is that the issue is simple:
+The problem here is the algorithm:

 There is a primary feed of product descriptions that descriptions for all of the same product upcs are pulled from.
 That one feed (algorithm, actually) propagates all companies' representations of the same product.